The following guide shows 10 ways of integrating AI SaaS platform to increase your business revenue.

 Take the example of Saxo Bank, a Danish investment bank.
 Using “Robotic Process Automation” (RPA), Saxo Bank has reduced the customer onboarding time from 5 days to 1 hour for non-complex customers.
 Read “Saxo Bank reduces customer onboarding to one hour using machine learning” to learn more about its experience.

 Your SaaS business involves customer onboarding and similar processes too.
-Look to simplify these processes using AI in SaaS.
+Look to simplify these processes using AI capabilities in SaaS.

 5. Lead your AI-powered SaaS business to an outcome-based direction